Fieldbus

 International Electrotechnical Commission (IEC) as IEC 61784/61158.

 A complex automated industrial system is typically structured in hierarchical levels as a distributed control system (DCS).
 In this hierarchy the upper levels for production managements are linked to the direct control level of programmable logic controllers (PLC) via a non-time-critical communications system (e.g. Ethernet).
-The fieldbus links the PLCs of the direct control level to the components in the plant of the field level such as sensors, actuators, electric motors, console lights, switches, valves and contactors and replaces the direct connections via current loops or digital I/O signals.
-The requirement for a fieldbus are therefore time-critical and cost sensitive.
-Since the new millennium a number of fieldbuses based on Real-time Ethernet have been established.
+The fieldbus links the PLCs of the direct control level to the components in the plant at the field level, such as sensors, actuators, electric motors, console lights, switches, valves and contactors.
+It also replaces the direct connections via current loops or digital I/O signals.
+The requirements for a fieldbus are therefore time-critical and cost-sensitive.
+Since the new millennium, a number of fieldbuses based on Real-time Ethernet have been established.
 These have the potential to replace traditional fieldbuses in the long term.

 Description

 A fieldbus is an industrial network system for real-time distributed control.
 It is a way to connect instruments in a manufacturing plant.
 A fieldbus works on a network structure which typically allows daisy-chain, star, ring, branch, and tree network topologies.
 Previously, computers were connected using RS-232 (serial connections) by which only two devices could communicate.
-This would be the equivalent of the currently used 4–20 mA communication scheme which requires that each device have its own communication point at the controller level, while the fieldbus is the equivalent of the current LAN-type connections, which require only one communication point at the controller level and allow multiple (hundreds) of analog and digital points to be connected at the same time.
-This reduces both the length of the cable required and the number of cables required.
+This would be the equivalent of the currently used 4–20 mA communication scheme which requires that each device have its own communication point at the controller level, while the fieldbus is the equivalent of the current LAN-type connections, which require only one communication point at the controller level and allow multiple of analog and digital points to be connected at the same time.
+This reduces both the length of and total number of cables required.
 Furthermore, since devices that communicate through a fieldbus require a microprocessor, multiple points are typically provided by the same device.
-Some fieldbus devices now support control schemes such as PID control on the device side instead of forcing the controller to do the processing.
+Some fieldbus devices now support control schemes such as PID control on the device-side instead of forcing the controller to do the processing.

 History

 The most important motivation to use a fieldbus in a distributed control system is to reduce the cost for installation and maintenance of the installation without losing the high availability and reliability of the automation system.
 The goal is to use a two wire cable and simple configuration for field devices from different manufacturers.
 Depending on the application, the number of sensors and actuators vary from hundreds in one machine up to several thousands distributed over a large plant.
-The history of the fieldbus shows how to approach these goals.
+The history of the fieldbus demonstrates how these goals have been approached over time.